 G-st 2 rows

-Beginning with a K row st-st 8 rows, dec 1 st at the start of every row (5sts)
+Beginning with a K row st-st 8 rows, decreasing 1 st at the start of every row, by either K2tog or P2tog depending on whether it is a K row or P row respectively (5sts)

 St-st 2 further rows to form the neck

 K1, Inc Kwise, K1, inc Kwise, K1 (7sts)